Once you learn how to make ribs in the oven, there’s no need to head to Chili’s.

 But that’s what wet wipes are for.

-This guide includes everything you need to nail making ribs in the oven… the first time.
-And every time afterward.
+This guide includes everything you need to nail making ribs in the oven.
+So let’s get to it.

 - Ancho Chile Powder- This is one of the primary ingredients in the spice rub.
 It adds a deliciously sweet flavor to the rub with some heat.